Plann1ng/Networking-Simulation/Ansible/README.md

 This setup will later be expanded to include:
 - **Cisco ASA** logs forwarded to **Splunk**.
 - **Real-time Splunk alerts** for blacklisted access attempts.
-- A trigger to run Ansible to shutdown the interface on the router/switch that connects the offending device.
+- A trigger to run Ansible to shutdown the interface on the corresponding Leaf Switch that connects the offending device.

 ---